 |Master Blender's Selection N°3||750ml||From $114|

 Alternatives To Hennessy Cognac

 Owned by Beam Suntory, Courvoisier is a competitor of Hennessy and at one time was the official supplier of Cognac to the royal court of Napoleon III.
 Courvoisier produces VS, VSOP, Napoleon, and XO bottlings among many others.
-They were also one of the first Cognac brands to market their product specifically as an ingredient in high end cocktails, even launching a cocktail recipe app.
+They were also one of the first Cognac brands to market their product specifically as an ingredient in high-end cocktails, even launching a cocktail recipe app.

-Remy Martin is among the oldest names in Cognac, and unlike other houses such as Martel and Hennessy, their product is made entirely from grapes harvested in the Grand and Petite Champagne regions of Cognac.
+Remy Martin is among the oldest names in Cognac, and unlike other houses such as Martel and Hennessy, their product is made entirely from grapes harvested in the Grande and Petite Champagne regions of Cognac.
 Remy Martin does not make a VS Cognac, skipping right to VSOP and XO.
 Remy Martin VSOP is the biggest selling VSOP in the world.

 Martell is currently owned by Pernod Ricard but was one of the very first Cognac houses in France, established in 1715.
 Martell is most famous for its Cordon Bleu or Blue Ribbon brand of Cognac.
 Martell offers VS, VSOP, and XO in addition to a range of other bottles.